12 Ways You Can Reduce Stress Now

 One meta-analysis of meditation research found that mindfulness meditation programs did show small improvements in anxiety, mental wellbeing, and pain.

-Starting a meditation practice is easy — you don’t need any equipment, and you can start with just 10 minutes a day using a streaming guided meditation, like Unstress.
+Starting a meditation practice is easy — you don’t need any equipment, and you can start with just 10 minutes a day using a streaming guided meditation, like Unstress or Sound Meditation on BODi.

 Woman holding dog, laughing

-Instead of scrolling through your social media feed, cue up some funny animal videos instead or watch your favorite comedy show.
+Instead of scrolling through your social media feed, cue up some funny animal videos instead, or watch your favorite comedy show or movie.

 cleanse like 3-Day Refresh or Ultimate Reset can help you eliminate junk food from your diet so you can focus on nutrient-rich foods that fuel your body.